 Walk Your Way Lean

 If you’re combining strength training and cardio but still find that one to two days a week you have no activities but want to remain active to keep the caloric burn going, there is no better way to burn fat and promote healthy recovery than by walking.
-According to The American Heart Association, walking provides the same benefits as running, such as decreasing your risk of heart disease,
+According to The American Heart Association, walking provides the same benefits as running, such as decreasing your risk of heart disease, stroke and diabetes, improving your blood pressure, reducing your risk of osteoporosis and enhancing your mental well-being.
+The rule of thumb is around 100 calories are burned per mile of walking.

 If the average walking pace is 4 miles an hour, you’ll burn an extra 400 calories or more even on the days you’re not in the gym.
 To add more steps to your daily total, try parking further away from where you work or shop, take the dog for an extra evening walk, schedule walking meetings or opt for the stairs instead of the elevator.